Baháʼí Faith in Ukraine: Early Pioneers

 Early pioneers to Ukraine were Jinus and Iradj Victory, Riaz Rafat, Shamsi Sedaghat, Nazila Dabestani, Frank Johansen, Aram Jahanpour, Sandra Sparrow, Esther and Bill De-Tally, Roger Coe, Joanne Evans Henlen, Vafa Moshtagh, Irina and Alecia Itkinova and many others.
 Their efforts, often under challenging conditions, were instrumental in the formation of new communities and the development of Bahá’í institutions.

 Among the first home-front pioneers and travel teachers in Ukraine, were Alina Shlyakhova, Nina Yakubova, Ludmila Gadjieva, Tatiana Kuzina, Tatiana Tretyachenko, Yuri Petukhov, Lidia Dubeniuk, Liana Tushniakova and many others.

 The Bahá’í Community at the Turn of the Millennium

-By 2000, the Bahá’í Faith in Ukraine had established itself as a dynamic and growing religious community, with a registered National Spiritual Assembly and multiple Local Spiritual Assemblies, active communities in over 30 cities and towns, a network of dedicated pioneers, travel teachers, and local believers, and ongoing projects in education, social development, and interfaith dialogue.
+By 2000, the Bahá’í Faith in Ukraine expanded by establishing National Spiritual Assembly and multiple Local Spiritual Assemblies, active communities in over 30 cities and towns, a network of dedicated pioneers, travel teachers, local believers, and on-going projects in education, social development, and interfaith dialogue.